 Once you’ve established your intent for an inspection camera, it’s then paramount to consider the camera’s ease of use, especially if you are unfamiliar with using inspection cameras.
 Finding cameras with intuitive controls and user-friendly interfaces will be best.
 Some inspection cameras can include additional features, like capturing and storing video and photos.

 Lastly, it’s beneficial to consider an inspection camera’s portability.
 This is especially important if you work in a trade and are often traveling between jobs.
-Some inspection cameras can be bulky and cumbersome, while others are smaller, easier to carry, and possess more versatility when it comes to maneuvering in tighter, cramped areas.
+Some inspection cameras can be bulky and cumbersome, while others are smaller, easier to carry, and possess more versatility when it comes to manoeuvring in tighter, cramped areas.

 The Traditional Solutions